rootware/lattice_evolution/README.md

 - Was able to do more precise runs, and hence do faster comparisons between JSD plots.
 - The C++ code library includes the _Environment_ class that I used for training with the Libtorch DQNN implementation in the Holland Group.
 Here, we have a simpler struct _Lattice_ that differs slightly from the _Wavepacket_ class in C++.
 - The Rust style docs are available as .html under docs/ folder.
+- The Obsidian folder contains notes for project in Markdown.